Augmenta-tech/UnrealLiveLinkAugmenta/README.md

 You can check the L_LiveLinkAugmentaDemo_LiveLinkSubjects level of the [Unreal Live Link Augmenta Demo project](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo) for an example of this usage.

-### Using the Augmenta Manager (coming soon)
+### Using the Augmenta Manager

 The Augmenta Manager exposes the complete Augmenta data of the Live Link Source to C++ or Blueprints for advanced usage such as spawning objects at runtime or using more advanced Augmenta data.
+Additionally, the Augmenta Manager transfer Augmenta events from the Live Link source thread to the game thread (for blueprints).

-The Augmenta Manager is currently not fully implemented but will be soon.
+An example of usage of the Augmenta manager is shown in the L_LiveLinkAugmentaDemo_AugmentaManager level of the [Unreal Live Link Augmenta Demo project](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo).